ltcrod/branchsnps/README.md

                         to identify the SNPs defining the branch of interest (tip: the best choice is a sister clade or star* samples) [REQUIRED]
-  -v VCF, --vcf VCF     multiVCF file containing all the samples specified
+  -v VCF, --vcf VCF     input multiVCF file containing all the samples specified
                         [REQUIRED]
   -m {relaxed,conservative}, --mode {relaxed,conservative}
                         conservative: lists only SNPs that are REF in all the